fetacore/libartificial/README.md

 ```

+You should also take note that the library uses doubles and not all GPUs support double arithmetic in OpenCL.

 ### Compilation

 In order to compile the library do the following (assuming you continue from where we left off)